Undergraduate Advising Frequently Asked Questions

 - College of Technology majors may submit the petition and supporting documents to the Academic Services Center in Room 108 T1.

 College of Technology Advising will send the petition to the appropriate department or college for evaluation.

 If you have filed a degree plan with your advisor and your transfer credit (if any) has been evaluated then all the tools that you need to select your classes are available online.

 A copy of the degree plan that you filed with your advisor is your worksheet for marking your progress and for planning future semesters.
 If you do not have a copy of your degree plan you may get a copy of the degree plan from your assigned advisor.

 The courses you have completed are reflected in your online UH account and you may update your copy of your degree plan to reflect the requirements you have satisfied.

 In planning future semesters you may consult the course sequence available at the web site for your major.
 The course sequence shows the prerequisites for the courses and if the course is only offered in the spring or fall.
-To find the web site for your major go to tech.uh.edu and locate your major under the "Programs & Degrees" tab.
+Locate your major under the "Programs & Degrees" tab.